juripan/hadzik/README.md

 # HADZIK

+__This language is in its infancy.
+All current design principles are subject to change.__

 A programming language with keywords based on east slovak dialect.
-Heavily inspired by Python and C programming languages For now only compiles to x86_64 linux assembly
+Heavily inspired by Python and C.
+For now only compiles to x86_64 linux assembly.

 File extension: **.hdz**

-Strings use " "
+Strings will use " " (someday)
 Chars use ' '
 Scopes are declared by curly braces
 '\n' ends statements instead of using ';' to end statements

-All current design principles are subject to change

 ## Quick start:
 ```
-$ python3 <path to 'hdz'> <path to your '.hdz' file> <flags> <custom path if using -n flag>
+$ python3 <path to 'hdzc'> <path to your '.hdz' file> <flags> <custom path if using -n flag>
 ```

 ## Flags: